 Early season apples like our Paula Red generally do not keep and should be eaten or used within a week.
 The exception is the Zestar which will keep for several weeks (see storage for mid-season apples).

 Late-season apples usually keep the longest.
-Most can be stored in a cold place at least until Christmas, and several varieties will keep in the right conditions well into January.
-There is no standard for which varieties will store best, although you can sometimes assume that the later a variety ripens the longer it will keep – Fuji and Ida Red being good examples.
+Most late-season apple varieties last until Christmas when stored in a cold place.
+Several varieties will keep well into January.
+There is no standard for which varieties will store best.
+A good rule of thumb is the later a variety ripens the longer it will keep – Fuji, Pinova and Ida Red being good examples.
 Varieties related to Golden Delicious such as Gala are also likely to keep well.
 Many traditional cooking apples also keep well, since in the days before refrigeration this was an important quality in a cooking apple.

 Here are some suggestions to help you pick your apples and store them for the winter.

-- If you are picking with the intention of storing your apples, it is best to pick them slightly under-ripe.
-If they are ripe when you pick them they are more likely to become over-ripe during storage.
+- Are you picking apples with the intention of storing them?
+If so, it is best to pick them slightly under-ripe.
+If you pick your apples fully ripe, they are more likely to become over-ripe during storage.

-- Pick the apples first thing in the morning, when they are still cool from overnight.
+- Pick apples first thing in the morning when they are still cool from overnight.

-- Remove any that are damaged, especially bruised apples.
+- Sort your apples to remove any that are damaged; especially bruised apples.

-- If daytime temperatures are still warm, you will have to put the apples in a refrigerator until winter temperatures arrive.
-If storing apples in a refrigerator, put them in polythene bags; 5-10 to a bag, and make a few air-holes.
-This helps air circulation and counteracts the dry air found in a refrigerator.
+- Refrigerate apples if daytime temperatures are still warm until winter temperatures arrive.
+If storing apples in a refrigerator, put them in polythene bags; 5-10 to a bag, and make a few air-holes, which helps with air circulation and counteracts the dry air found in a refrigerator.

-- Once daytime temperatures fall to just above freezing then you can store the apples in a frost-free shed or garage.
-The storage location must be cold, but frost-free because if the apples freeze they will become unusable.
+- Store the apples in a frost-free shed or garage once daytime temperatures fall to just above freezing .
+The storage location must be cold, but frost-free.
+If the apples freeze they will become unusable.

-- Apples are best stored on trays in traditional wooden boxes, seed trays, or cardboard boxes – the most important thing is good air circulation and ventilation, and humidity.
+- Place apples on trays in traditional wooden boxes, seed trays, or cardboard boxes.
+Good air circulation and humidity are the most important things for successful storage.
 Try a mix of storage materials (including keeping some apples in polythene bags) as some methods may work better than others in your situation.

-- Use the larger apples first as the smaller ones tend to keep longer.
+- Use the larger apples first since the smaller ones tend to keep longer.

-- Check the apples regularly and remove any rotting fruit.
+- Check your apples regularly and remove any rotting fruit.